fleetdm/fleet/docs/REST API/rest-api.md

 Get aggregate status counts of all macOS settings (configuraiton profiles and disk encryption) enforced on hosts.

-For Fleet Premium uses, the statistics can optionally be filtered by team id.
-If no team id is specified, team profiles are excluded from the results (i.e., only profiles that are associated with "No team" are listed).
+For Fleet Premium uses, the statistics can optionally be filtered by team ID.
+If no team ID is specified, team profiles are excluded from the results (i.e., only profiles that are associated with "No team" are listed).

 `GET /api/v1/fleet/mdm/apple/profiles/summary`